bouralab/Prop3D/docs/index.rst

 #.
 A sequence (input) and biophysical properties (output) for use in a language model (See ESM example)
 #.
 3D coordinates and biophysical properties for use in custom tools that require just atomic coordinates, e.g. many graph-based models (see MPNN example)
 #.
-A sparse voxelized input with biophysical properties for use in 3D applications, such as 3DCNNS (see MinkowskiEngine examples)
+A sparse voxelized input with biophysical properties for use in 3D applications, such as 3DCNNS (see MinkowskiEngine example)

 To learn how the CATH dataset is organized, please see the `CATH Dataset Organization <dataset_org>`_